safe-utils/.github/README.md

 ### [CSV to JSON Converter: Convert CSV to JSON Online Tool](https://safeutils.com/csv-to-json)

-CSV to JSON Converter lets you
+CSV to JSON Converter lets you easily convert CSV files to JSON format with our online CSV to JSON Converter.
+Fast, accurate, and user-friendly tool for transforming your data.
+Try it now!

 ### [CSS to Template Literal Converter: Convert CSS to Template Literal Online Tool](https://safeutils.com/css-to-template-literal)